joelek/atlas/readme.md

 ### Links

-Atlas defines the `link` entity as a link between a parent and a child `store` as well as how the `keys` of the parent `store` map to `keys` of the child `store`.
-It can be used to filter the child `store` for `records` linked to a given `record` in the parent `store` as well as to lookup the parent `record` linked to a given `record` in the child `store`.
+Atlas defines the link entity as a link between a parent and a child store as well as how the keys of the parent store map to keys of the child store.
+It can be used to filter the child store for records linked to a given record in the parent store as well as to lookup the parent record linked to a given record in the child store.

-`Links` are used to enforce data-consistency in the database.
-All `records` that are inserted are required to adhere to the constraints enforced by all `links` specified in the database.
+Links are used to enforce data-consistency in the database.
+All records that are inserted are required to adhere to the constraints enforced by all links specified in the database.

-A `link` is referencing when the parent and child `stores` correspond to separate `stores`.
-A referencing `link` is created as shown below.
+A link is `referencing` when the parent and child stores correspond to separate stores.
+A referencing link is created as shown below.

 ```ts
 let users = context.createStore({